Canon RF 24mm f/1.8 Macro IS Review (versatile lens, fairly strong macro performance)

 Canon EOS R6 Mark II Review

-Here is a bunch of Canon EOS R6 Mark II hands-on and first impression (video-) reviews.
+Here is a Canon EOS R6 Mark II review by a professional and reliable reviewer.

 At a glance: